decisivedaniel/GitIssueNavigator/README.md

 A rate limit button was added to check for 403 issues related to api usage.
 Will print to console the remaining calls available and the time till reset.

-## Issue API call returning Pull Requests

-The api call to the github issues on a repo also returns pull requests as they share the number scheme used by a repository.
-This can be filtered out by use of another call to the api, but for this project a call to the ``issue.pull_request`` will return undefined if it is truely an issue so a filter is placed on that.

 ## Markdown